Continual Learning with Strong Experience Replay: Method

 {\bf Backward consistency.} For the $t$-th task, given a trained model with initialized parameter $\theta_{t-1}$, we measure the backward consistency between two models on the memory buffer $\mathcal{M}$ with a Mean Square Error (MSE) loss:

-As discussed in DER++~\cite{NIPS2020_Buzzega}, the optimization of \eqn~\ref{eqn_bc} is equivalent to minimizing the KL divergence loss in knowledge distillation~\cite{Arxiv2015_Hinton}.
-Instead of using smoothing softmax responses, directly using the logits with an MSE loss can void information loss occurring in prediction spaces due to the squashing function (\eg softmax).
-Based on the backward consistency loss, the updated model can preserve more past experiences.
+As discussed in DER++~\cite{NIPS2020_Buzzega}, the optimization of \eqn~\ref{eqn_b} is equivalent to minimizing the KL divergence loss in knowledge distillation~\cite{Arxiv2015_Hinton}.
+Instead of using smoothing softmax responses, directly using the logits with an MSE loss can avoid information loss occurring in prediction spaces due to the squashing function (\eg softmax).

+In addition, to reduce the computational cost, we store the logits of the network outputs when updating the memory buffer~\cite{NIPS2020_Buzzega}.
+Let $z=f(x; \theta)$ denote the output logits of past experience on sample $x$, by replacing $f(x; \theta_{t-1})$ with $z$, then \eqn~\ref{eqn_b} can be rewritten as:

+To clearly illustrate the core idea of the proposed method, we directly use $f(x^m; \theta_{t-1})$ in \fig~\ref{fig_ser}, instead of $z$ stored in the memory buffer.
+Based on the classification loss on the samples stored in the memory buffer and backward consistency loss, the updated model will mimic its training trajectory and its output logits will approximate its original ones, reducing the forgetting issue.

 {\bf Forward consistency.} Intuitively, the previous data stored in the memory buffer $\mathcal{M}$ only contains a small subset of $\{\mathcal{D}_1, \cdots, \mathcal{D}_{t-1}\}$.
 When a few previous samples are available, using a backward consistency alone cannot properly make the outputs of the new model approximate its original ones.
-As a result, preserving the learned knowledge on a limited memory buffer is insufficient and will still suffer from the forgetting problem (see \tab~\ref{tbl_cifar100} and \ref{tbl_all}).
+As a result, preserving the learned knowledge on a limited memory buffer suffers from the risk of overfitting the $M$, leading to the forgetting problem.

 To address this issue, we design an additional consistency loss to distill future experiences on $\mathcal{D}_t$.
 In particular, we first compute the output logits of the old model on $\mathcal{D}_t$, and then employ an MSE loss as in \eqn~\ref{eqn_bc} to measure the new consistency as: